A relative approach to opinion formation: Probabilistic arguments

 \begin{proof}[Proof of Theorem \ref{th_comp_conj}] Since $A$ is diagonalizable, Equation (\ref{standard_form}) holds.
 As $A$ is real-valued, the complex conjugate of the eigenvalue equation $A\boldsymbol{v}_1 = \lambda_1 \boldsymbol{v}_1$ is $A\bar{\boldsymbol{v}}_1 = \bar{\lambda}_1 \bar{\boldsymbol{v}}_1$, thus $\bar{\lambda}_1$ is also an eigenvalue of $A$ with eigenvector $\bar{\boldsymbol{v}}_1$ with $\lvert \lambda_1 \rvert = \lvert \bar{\lambda}_1 \rvert$.
 Let $\lambda_2$ in Equation (\ref{standard_form}) be the complex conjugate of $\lambda_1$, then

 where the $\bar{b}_1$ in the first equality follows from Lemma $\ref{lm_comp_conj}$.
 The second and third equalities are obtained by expressing $\lambda_1$ in polar coordinates with $0 < \theta < 2\pi$ and using that the addition of a complex vector with its conjugate is two times the real part of the complex vector, respectively.
-The result follows from Euler's formula. \end{proof}
+The result follows from Euler's formula and the assumption that entries of $\operatorname{Re}\big( e^{i \theta t}b_1 \boldsymbol{v}_1\big)$ do not take non-zero values for $t=0,1,2,\ldots$ (where we remark that the assumption is discussed in detail in the two paragraphs immediately after this proof). \end{proof}